 Incineration does not avoid landfills.
 Incineration creates 30 tons of toxic ash for every 100 tons of waste burned.
 The remaining 70 tons end up in the air, including significant amounts of air pollution.
 Ash makes landfills more toxic and dangerous to groundwater.
 It's less harmful to use landfills directly while implementing genuine waste reduction, reuse, recycling, and composting measures to stretch out the life of the state's landfills.

-There are several privately-owned landfills in central Florida that could serve the needs of south Florida's incinerator communities without excessing hauling distances.
+There are several privately-owned landfills in central Florida that could serve the needs of south Florida's incinerator communities without excessive hauling distances.
 Most can be handled within a 50-100 mile trucking distance, and some might have to go as far as 150-200 miles, which is not unusual compared to other parts of the country.
 Even at a trucking distance of hundreds of miles, the emissions from trucking do not justify incinerating closer to home.
 Trucking emissions are tiny compared to the emissions of landfills and incinerators themselves, and incineration is so much more polluting than landfilling that life cycle analysis has shown that it's far less harmful to truck to distant landfills than to burn nearby and bury ash in landfills.
 See pages 56-58 and 63-67 in the Beyond Incineration report for results of a study on this.

 Florida's operating landfills are here: